The Intel Core Ultra 9 285 wins in 11 out of 16 comparable specs, with 1 tie. Its biggest advantage is L2 Cache (567% better).

 AI Versus Verdict

 The Intel Core Ultra 9 285 is the objective winner of this comparison, securing victory in eleven out of sixteen measured specifications.
-Its most significant advantage is its L2 cache, which is 567% larger than that of the AMD Ryzen 5 8600G.
-While the latter holds a lead in four categories, the Intel Core Ultra 9 285 dominates the majority of the technical fields, establishing itself as the superior option based on the provided data.
+Its most significant technical advantage is its L2 cache, which is 567% larger than that of the AMD Ryzen 5 8600G.
+While the AMD Ryzen 5 8600G maintains a notable lead in base clock speed, which is 72% higher than its counterpart, the overall hardware configuration favors the Intel processor across the majority of categories.

 Generated by Gemini from the objective spec comparison above.
 AI advice is a summary, not a benchmark — always verify critical purchases.